 7 Tasty Stockton, California Foodie Photo Tips for Mouthwatering Images

-With Stockton being so full of unique and diverse flavor, it's only right to show off what we got with some fantastic pictures to post on social media.
-Here's the list of 7 food photo tips that can help you enhance your food photography game.
-The pictures below are all Instagram-ready, so you can share with friends who are in need of a few helpful suggestions.
+That said, here are SEVEN foodie photo tips to help you enhance your food photography game.
+The pictures below are all Instagram-ready, so you can share them with friends who could use a few helpful suggestions.

 1. Try Close Ups.

 Not all dishes will look great from a wide angle.
-Shooting close-ups of food don’t tend to require any additional decorations in the scene.
+Shooting close-ups of food doesn’t tend to require any additional decorations in the scene.
 Close-ups give the audience a detailed look at the dish.
-Sometimes food looks better straight on or a slight angle.
+Sometimes food looks better straight on or at a slight angle.

 3. Natural Lighting Is Everything!

-Pointing a flash straight at food takes away the gorgeous contrast of food and instantly makes it less appealing to the eyes.
-If you want the most beautiful foodie photos, hands-down natural light is the way to go.
-The natural tones of the dish can shine and you can showcase the food considerably better.
+Pointing a flash directly at food destroys the gorgeous contrast and instantly makes it less appealing to the eye.
+If you want the most beautiful foodie photos, natural light is the way to go.
+The dish's natural tones can shine, and you can showcase the food even better.
 Give it a try!

 4. A Table Of Tasty Food: Action Shot!

 Naturally, people will want to pause what they’re doing to let you take the picture.
 Instead, tell them to keep doing what they’re doing.
-Don’t be afraid to show people digging in on the table.
-The picture will tell a story and come out more natural-looking when there’s movement at the table.
-A busy scene is a happy inviting scene!
+Don’t be afraid to show people digging in at the table.
+The picture will tell a more natural story when there’s movement at the table.
+A busy scene is a happy, inviting scene!

 5. Keep It Simple.

-Take out stuff you don’t need.
-Take out things on the table that are distracting and pair down to two plates of food - take the salt & pepper out.
-If the food once cooked is unattractive, only show a portion of it.
+Take out the stuff you don’t need.
+Remove the distractions on the table and pare it down to two plates of food.
+Remove the salt & pepper from the shot.
+If the food is unattractive once cooked, only show a portion of it.

 6. Cut Into The Food.

-Though a finished pan of lasagna or a whole chocolate cake is a beautiful sight, sometimes it’s nice to cut into the food and show folks what it actually looks like seconds before you take a bite.
+Though a finished pan of lasagna, a foot-long sandwich, or a whole chocolate cake is a beautiful sight, sometimes it’s nice to cut into the food and show folks what it actually looks like seconds before you take a bite.

 7. Be Selective.

-You don’t have to post everything.
+You don't have to post everything.
 If you have multiple shots of a food, pick the best one.
-If you’re not happy with a photo, don’t post.
+If you're not happy with a photo, don't post it.
+You're the director here.
+You have the final cut—so show the people what YOU want them to see.

 Need more information?
 You can message us 7 days a week for assistance on shopping, dining, and things to do in and around Stockton.